asmove/quindim/README.md

-# Robotics4fun
+# Quindim

 ## Introduction

-This is a robotics library made using trustworthy literature on Robotics during the course "Multibody dynamics and its applications in Robotics and automobile Engineering".
+The funny name for this library comes from the phonetic word-trick which emerges from prefix of words ´´kinematics" and ´´dynamics".
+In fact, this is a robotics library made using trustworthy literature on Robotics during the course "Multibody dynamics and its applications in Robotics and automobile Engineering".
 However, it is a WIP, though already advanced.
 Hence, contributions are welcome.
 In case you are interested on contributing with a comment, issue or pull request, report on the issue tab or make a pull request.

 In case you are interested on a more mature material, take a look at http://petercorke.com/wordpress/toolboxes/robotics-toolbox :)